jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 ‘Somebody said,’ Alice whispered, ‘that it’s done by everybody minding their own business!’
 ‘Ah, well!
-It means much the same thing,’ said the Duchess, digging her sharp little chin into Alice’s shoulder as she added, ‘and the moral ofthatis – “Take care of the sense and the sounds will take care of themselves.” ’ ‘How fond she is of finding morals in things!’
+It means much the same thing,’ said the Duchess, digging her sharp little chin into Alice’s shoulder as she added, ‘and the moral of that is – “Take care of the sense and the sounds will take care of themselves.” ’ ‘How fond she is of finding morals in things!’
 Alice thought to herself.
 ‘I dare say you’re wondering why I don’t put my arm round your waist,’ the Duchess said after a pause, ‘the reason is, that I’m doubtful about the temper of your flamingo.
 Shall I try the experiment?’
-‘Hemight bite,’ Alice cautiously replied, not feeling at all anxious to have the experiment tried.
+‘He might bite,’ Alice cautiously replied, not feeling at all anxious to have the experiment tried.
 ‘Very true,’ said the Duchess, ‘flamingoes and mustard both bite.
 And the moral of that is – “Birds of a feather flock together.” ’ ‘Only mustard isn’t a bird,’ Alice remarked.
 ‘Right, as usual,’ said the Duchess, ‘what a clear way you have of putting things!’
-‘It’s a mineral, Ithink,’ said Alice.
+‘It’s a mineral, I think,’ said Alice.
 ‘Of course it is,’ said the Duchess, who seemed ready to agree to everything that Alice said, ‘there’s a large mustard-mine near here.
 And the moral of that is – “The more there is of mine, the less there is of yours.” ’